 In summary, the closure of helix 12 of the ER LBD bound with a ligand promotes the recruitment of the coregulators to the ER to form a transcriptionally active complex.
-We have observed differences in recruitment of coregulators between the test compounds (Figs. 7 and 8) that segregate into patterns related to biology (see Results section).
-We have demonstrated, using ChIP assays, that the test TPEs recruit the ER protein and the SRC-3 coactivator to an ERE in correlation with their biologic activity.
-Compound Z2OHTPE recruited almost as much ER protein to the GREB1 proximal ERE enhancer site as E_2 ; however, 3OHTPE and BPTPE recruited less ER protein, and all test TPEs recruited less SRC-3 compared with the levels observed for the ER- E_2 complex.
+We have observed differences in recruitment of coregulators between the test compounds (Figs. 7 & 8) that segregate into patterns related to biology (see Results section).
+We have demonstrated, using ChIP assays, that the test TPEs recruit the ER protein and the SRC-3 coactivator to an ERE in correlation with their biological activity.
+Compound Z2OHTPE recruited almost as much ER protein to the GREB1 proximal ERE enhancer site as E2, however, 3OHTPE and BPTPE recruited less ER protein and all test TPEs recruited less SRC-3 compared to the levels observed for the ER-E2 complex.

-Overall, these data support the hypothesis that the alterations in the positioning of the hydroxyl groups on the TPE derivatives tested result in the specific shifts of Thr347 with both BPTPE and 3OHTPE, which is not the case with Z2OHTPE.
-This, in turn, leads to the production of unique conformations of the ER LBD as demonstrated with molecular dynamics modeling.
-These novel conformations of the ER LBD, when compared with E2, result in a differential recruitment of the SRC-3 coactivator and multiple other types of coregulator molecules.
-One in particular is the corepressor TRIM28, which also binds to the antiestrogen endoxifen-ER complex (Fig. 8).
+Overall, these data support the hypothesis that the alterations in the positioning of the hydroxyl groups on the TPE derivatives tested, results in the specific shifts of Thr347 with both BPTPE and 3OHTPE, which is not the case with Z2OHTPE.
+This, in turn, leads to the production of unique conformations of the ER LBD as demonstrated with molecular dynamics modelling.
+These novel conformations of the ER LBD, when compared to E2, result in a differential recruitment of the SRC-3 coactivator and multiple other types of coregulator molecules.
+One in particular is the corepressor TRIM28, which also binds to the antiestrogen endoxifen:ER complex

+(Fig. 8).
 The different ER complexes define the partial agonist activity of the test TPEs on the transcription of estrogen responsive genes.
 Most importantly, the cluster of novel coregulator molecules in the partial agonist complexes (BPTPE and 3OHTPE) potentially explains the delayed induction of estrogen-induced apoptosis in LTED breast cancer cells.

 The central role of the ER-ligand complex in the modulation of the life and death of breast cancer cells is programmed by these studies of molecular modulation.
-Future molecular studies with novel compounds used to trigger estrogeninduced apoptosis in clinical studies (O'Regan et al., 2018; Schmidt et al., 2019) will focus on the spectrum of molecular coregulators recruited to trigger early apoptosis.
+Future molecular studies with novel compounds used to trigger estrogen-induced apoptosis in clinical studies (O'Regan et al., 2018; Schmidt et al., 2019) will focus on the spectrum of molecular coregulators recruited to trigger early apoptosis.

-Authorship Contributions
+Authorship contributions

-Participated in research design: Maximov, Foulds, Curpan, Fanning, Greene, Jordan.
+Participated in research design: Maximov, Jordan, Greene, Fanning, Curpan, Foulds.

-Conducted experiments: Maximov, Abderrahman, Hawsawi, Chen, Jain, Fan, Han, Fanning, Quintana Rincon, Greenland.
+Conducted experiments: Maximov, Abderrahman, Hawsawi, Han, Fanning, Fan, Chen, Jain, Quintana Rincon, Greenland.

-Performed data analysis: Maximov, Foulds, Malovannaya, Curpan, Broom, Jordan.
+Performed data analysis: Maximov, Foulds, Curpan, Malovannaya, Broom, Jordan.